 How?

-Interactive Quizzes, Quiz Mode, Quick Poll, ClassPoint AIRegular Quizzes – Conduct regular assessments at the end of a lesson, unit, or week using ClassPoint’s Multiple Choice, Short Answer, or Fill-in-the-blank questions to test students’ comprehension and retention of material covered in class.
+Interactive Quizzes, Quiz Mode, Quick Poll, ClassPoint AI | Regular Quizzes – Conduct regular assessments at the end of a lesson, unit, or week using ClassPoint’s Multiple Choice, Short Answer, or Fill-in-the-blank questions to test students’ comprehension and retention of material covered in class.
+Pro Tip: Enable automatic grading by enabling Quiz Mode when setting up multiple-choice questions in PowerPoint using ClassPoint.
+Automate the process of quiz generation using ClassPoint AI. |

 Exit Tickets – Administer brief, targeted assessments at the end of a lesson or class period to gauge students’ understanding of the day’s content or to gather feedback on their learning experience.
-Interactive Quizzes or Quick Polls would be suitable for exit tickets.
+Interactive Quizzes or Quick Polls would be suitable for exit tickets. | |

 Peer-Reviewed Quizzes – Add variety to formative assessments by inviting students to review each other’s answers.
 Present the students’ answers on the board after each live Interactive Quizzes you conducted using ClassPoint.
-This can encourage a sense of shared responsibility, as well as reinforcing material taught in class.
+This can encourage a sense of shared responsibility, as well as reinforcing material taught in class. |

-Further Resource: 30 most commonly asked formative assessment questions
+Further Resource: 30 most commonly asked formative assessment questions.

 Here's how to create an AI-generated quiz easily in PowerPoint.